relaycorp/veraid-website/src/pages/services.md

 # VeraId integrations

-VeraId itself is a generic protocol, meant to be integrated in a broader protocol known as _services_.
+VeraId itself is a generic protocol, meant to be integrated in a broader protocol known as a _service_.

 ## VeraId services